djibril-coulybaly/FishingTAG-A2G-Campaign-Website/README.md

 # FishingTAG A2G Campaign Website
- This is the #A2G campaign webiste for FishingTAG, a South Korean company specializing in a fishing tournament and social platform.
+ This is the #A2G campaign webiste for FishingTAG, a South Korean company who are working on a fishing tournament and social platform.